Mitchy001/se-assignment-5-Mitchy001/README.md

 o	Go to File > Preferences > Color Theme (or use Ctrl+K Ctrl+T).
 o	Choose a preferred theme.
 2. Extensions:
-o	Open the Extensions view by clicking the Extensions icon on the Activity Bar or using Ctrl+Shift+X. o	Recommended extensions:
+3. Open the Extensions view by clicking the Extensions icon on the Activity Bar or using Ctrl+Shift+X. o	Recommended extensions:

 	Prettier: Code formatter.